Autonomous Cave Surveying with an Aerial Robot: Experimental Design and Results

 For accurate trajectory tracking, a cascaded Proportional-Derivative (PD) controller is used with a nonlinear Luenberger observer to compensate for external acceleration and torque disturbances acting on the system~\citep{Michael2010}.
 To improve trajectory tracking, the controller uses angular feedforward velocity and acceleration terms computed from jerk and snap references computed from the reference trajectory's $8^{\text{th}}$ order polynomial (\cref{fig:methodology_overview}).

 Additionally, a state machine enables the user to trigger transitions between the following modes of flight operation: (1) takeoff, (2) hover, (3) tele-operation, (4) autonomous exploration, and (5) landing.
 The results presented in the next section all pertain to the autonomous exploration mode.
+In all of the trials included in this paper, the operator only intervenes to end the trial.
+For the full duration in all experiments, the robot operates completely autonomously.